Twinklight/face-recognition-by-Simense-network/README.md

  # Face Recognition By Siamese network
-face recognition on siamese network with a UI based on TKinter
+face recognition on siamese network with a tkinter UI
 #### requirement
 python==3.7.3
 pytorch==1.5.0